cardano-foundation/cf-java-rewards-calculation/README.md

 `⚠️ The actual rewards data will also be fetched but only used from the validator and not within the calculation package.`

 ## 🫡 Roadmap
- - [ ] Create REST endpoints to get the rewards as a service
+ - [ ] Provide a library through maven central to use the calculation in other projects
+ - [ ] Enhance reporting and add values for the other pots as well.
+Display the flow of Ada within an epoch
+ - [ ] Find out the root cause of the difference between the actual rewards and the calculated rewards beginning with epoch 350
+ - [ ] Add a `/docs` folder containing parsable Markdown files to explain MIR certificates and edge cases
  - [X] Include MIR certificates
- - [ ] Add a `/docs` folder containing parsable Markdown files to explain MIR certificates and edge cases
- - [ ] Enhance reporting and add values for the other pots as well.
-Include information from the `/docs` folder
  - [X] Calculate member and operator rewards
  - [X] Add deposits and utxo pot
  - [X] Calculate unclaimed rewards that need to go back to the reserves
  - [X] Put rewards to unregistered stake addresses into the treasury
- - [ ] Create a web ui to visualize the rewards calculation
- - [ ] Find out the root cause of the difference between the actual rewards and the calculated rewards beginning with epoch 350

 ## 📖 Sources
  - [Shelley Cardano Delegation Specification](https://github.com/input-output-hk/cardano-ledger/releases/download/cardano-ledger-spec-2023-04-03/shelley-ledger.pdf)